-For an entrepreneur, the questions posed by pursing venture capital investors can seem intimidating.
-Should I sell equity or debt?
-What terms should it have?
-Should I give up voting control?
-How much?
-What kind of liquidation or dividend preferences should the investors receive?
-And just who is going to be sitting on my board of directors when all this is over?
+The questions posed by pursing venture capital investors can seem intimidating for an entrepreneur.
+For example, questions may include: Should I sell equity or debt and what terms should it have?
+Also, should I give up voting control?
+If so, how much?
+Furthermore, what kind of liquidation or dividend preferences should the investors receive?
+Finally, who is going to be sitting on my board of directors when all this is over?

-From the investment side, the venture capitalist faces many similar questions.
-How much control do I actually want?
-Should I sit on the board or merely take an observational role?
+Similarly, from the investment side, the venture capitalist faces many questions.
+For instance, how much control do I actually want?
+Furthermore, should I sit on the board or merely take an observational role?
 And should my investment take the form of equity or debt, and on what terms?
-Added to those questions, a venture capitalist also has to worry about the fund itself.
+Moreover, a venture capitalist also has to worry about the fund itself.
 How should it be structured?
-What should its governance documents look like?
-It’s offering information or subscription agreements?
+What should its governance documents look like? is it offering information or subscription agreements?

-Fortunately whether you’re seeking institutional investment or looking to raise and operate a fund yourself, Hoeg Law has more than a decade of experience working on both sides of venture capital transactions.
-While all of those questions are justifiably intimidating, we’ve got the knowledge and know-how to help you make the most of all your investment opportunities, from either side of the fence.
+Fortunately, whether you’re seeking institutional investment or looking to raise and operate a fund yourself, Hoeg Law has more than a decade of experience working on both sides of venture capital transactions.
+Therefore, while all of those questions are justifiably intimidating, we’ve got the knowledge and know-how to help you make the most of all your investment opportunities, from either side of the fence.

 Investor Rights Agreements